 *In the spring semester of 1995, I took a class on John Milton (1608-1674) at Iowa State University.
 I wrote a ten-page paper on Milton for that class.
-In my research, I found that he was against regicide.
-My sources were cited in my paper, but I no longer have this paper with me.

 Because of Milton’s writings (his essays like Areopagitica, A Second Defense of the English People and On Christian Doctrine) and influence with the Puritans of the American colonies, I came to the conclusion that he was a father of the United States of America.